 AI's Economics Don't Make Sense

-- ▪GitHub Copilot will transition to usage-based pricing on June 1, 2026, charging users based on the actual compute cost of AI models rather than a fixed number of requests.
+- ▪GitHub Copilot will adopt usage-based pricing on June 1, 2026, charging users based on actual model costs rather than fixed requests.

-- ▪Microsoft previously lost an average of over $20 per Copilot user monthly, with some users costing up to $80 per month in compute expenses.
+- ▪Microsoft previously lost over $20 per Copilot user monthly, with some users costing up to $80 per month in compute expenses.

 Opening excerpt (first ~120 words) tap to expand